eclipse-sumo/sumo/docs/web/docs/Simulation/OppositeDirectionDriving.md

 - The required safety-buffers can be calibrated using the vehicle type attribute *lcOpposite*

-Vehicles may also stop on the opposite side by defining a `<stop>` with a lane index that lies to the left of the leftmost forward direction lane (i.e. index 3  if the forward lane has lane indices 0,1,2.
+Vehicles may also stop on the opposite side by defining a `<stop>` with a lane index that lies to the left of the leftmost forward direction lane (i.e. index 3  if the forward edge has lane indices 0,1,2.

 # Limitations